-The MCHP Training Feasibility Research Data may be used by MCHP to take a preliminary look at the suggested data and methodologies (e.g. sufficient conditions / events, data to support methods), to determine the feasibility of your project.
+The MCHP Training Feasibility Research Data may be used by MCHP to take a preliminary look at the suggested data and methodologies to determine the feasibility (e.g. are there sufficient conditions / events / data to support the methods proposed) of your project.

 Project Information – the full title of the project; the name of the Principal Investigator (PI); contact information; the Project Coordinator / PI assistant; indication whether the project is a thesis; the U of M associated investigator (if required); whether the project is related to another MCHP project, the data requirements, and where the project will be located.

 Funding Information and Timelines – if the funding information (e.g. source, amount) is known at the time of proposal development, please include the information on the form.
 If funding is being applied for, please indicate this on the form along with the amount expected.
 Timelines for the project start and end dates should be included on the form if possible.

 MCHP Accreditation Status – an indicator of the researcher’s current MCHP Accreditation status.
 NOTE: MCHP accreditation must be completed prior to the start of a research project and must be maintained on an annual basis.
 For more information, please see the MCHP Accreditation Requirement section below.

 The Project Feasibility and Data Access Quote Request form is available on-line at: MCHP Project Feasibility and Data Access Quote Request Form

 NOTE: A non-fillable, printable MCHP Project Feasibility and Data Access Quote Request Form can be printed, completed and submitted electronically as part of the proposal documentation.